aidotse/Team-Soft-Matter-Lab-GU/README.md

 ## Instructions for staining

+Move into the Team-Soft-Matter-Lab directory.

+### Building the container

+Only needed on a new computer system.

+Run `docker build . -t notebooks`

 ### Launching docker

-First, check if the container is already running.
+Check if the container is already running.
 Run `docker ps` and look for a container with IMAGE and NAMES _notebooks_

 #### If the container is already running
 Attach to the container by running `docker exec -it notebooks sh`